Answers to Common Business Valuation Questions

 When you only need an estimate of value for internal use, a limited scope calculation analysis and letter report may be adequate.
 For IRS purposes and shareholder disputes, a full analysis and summary or full report are generally needed.
 When a third party investor will rely on the report, a summary report is usually appropriate.
 We will recommend the appropriate level of service after our initial conversation.
 That initial consultation is free of charge and confidential.

 What types of valuations doesn’t Exit Strategies perform?

 We don’t do traditional financial reporting work, which includes valuations for Purchase Price Allocation (ASC 805/SFAS 141R, IFRS 3 and IAS 38), Goodwill and Intangible Asset Impairment Testing (ASC 350/SFAS 142, ASC 360/SFAS 144, IFRS 3 and IAS 36), and Share Based Compensation (ASC 718/SFAS 123R and IFRS 2).
 We also don’t do stock option (409A) work or value companies for initial public offerings.
 We can refer you to firms that do this type of work.

 How long does a business valuation usually take?

-Full scope business valuations generally take 3-4 weeks from our receipt of the information we need from you.
-Actual time-frame depends on the scope of work, the complexity of the business, the accuracy and completeness of information, workload and other factors.
-We can often deliver reports on accelerated time frames when required.
+Most valuations take 3-4 weeks from our receipt of the information we need from you.
+Actual time-frame depends on the scope of work, the complexity of the business, the accuracy and completeness of information, our workload and other factors.
+We can often deliver reports on accelerated time frames when needed.